beaver-social/core/packages/server/api/lib/docs/content/contracts.md

-# Move Smart Contracts

-This document provides comprehensive documentation for the Move smart contracts that power the Beaver Social platform on the Sui blockchain.

 ## Overview

 The Beaver Social platform leverages Sui's Move smart contracts to provide on-chain verification and permanence for social interactions.
 These contracts handle identity management, content verification, and social graph relationships in a decentralized manner.